EENI Global Business School

 Area of Knowledge: Globalization.

-Non-tariff Measures to Trade
+Non-tariff Measures to Trade, AI

 1. Without discrimination: a nation should not differentiate between its trade partners (“most-favoured-nation” or MFN status), and it should not show favoritism between national and foreign products or services (“national treatment”)

-2. International Trade - More free: foreign trade barriers should be reduced or eliminated by negotiation
+2. International Trade - More free: Foreign Trade barriers should be reduced or eliminated by negotiation

 4. International Trade - more competitive: daunting “unfair” practices (export subsidies, dumping)